-Thomas Sterner leads the economics team in close collaboration with Chief Scientist Steve Hamburg and the science team, participating in various projects related to climate, energy, fisheries and ecosystems.
+Thomas Sterner works with the economics team in close collaboration with Chief Economist, Frank Convery, participating in various projects related to climate, energy, fisheries and ecosystems.
 Thomas served as EDF's Visiting Chief Economist from 2012 to 2013.

 Dr. Sterner is a professor of environmental economics at the university of Gothenburg in Sweden, where he has built up one of the larger research teams in Europe.
 His team has started an organization called Environment for Development through which they and Resources for the Future in Washington, D.C., collaborate with six research centers in Africa, China and Central America.
 They do research on pollution and natural resource management and communicate the research to policy makers to try to make a difference.

 He is also a past president of the European Association or Environmental and Resource Economists (EAERE) and a Coordinating Lead Author of the IPCC.